paritytech/polkadot-staking-miner-monitor/README.md

 ### Limitations

-This tool is based on the subxt and this means that it is limited to blocks with metadata v14 and why full history is not supported.
+This tool is based on subxt and this means that it is limited to blocks with metadata v14 or above.
+This is why full history is not supported.

 ### Usage